 Participating in an internship provides opportunities for students to supplement academic preparation with practical work experiences related to the student's major and career choice.
 Internships help students acquire marketable, career-related experience as they learn to apply theoretical knowledge to a work environment.
 General elective or required academic credits may be earned and applied to fulfill graduation requirements.
 Students may work full-time or part-time during the fall, spring, and/or summer months within business, industry, government, and non-profit agencies.
 Students may receive compensation that helps to defray the cost of educational expenses.
-Applications, program information, internship forms, and related internship search materials are available on the portal.
+Applications, program information and internship forms are available on the portal.
+Students can work with a career consultant to access additional internship search information.

-Please note, if the internship is being done for credit, the credit must be received within the current academic year.
-For example, if the internship is completed during the summer semester, the credit may be received in the summer, fall, or spring of the academic year.
-If completed during the fall semester, credit may be received that fall, or spring and if completed in the spring, the students can receive the credit for that spring only.
-The credit cannot transfer into the next academic year.
-Additionally, credits may not be split among semesters; all credits must be posted to one semester.
-No matter when the credits will be received, internship forms should be submitted to the Career and Professional Development Center within two weeks of the start of the internship experience.
-The forms, which include the "Add/Drop Form," the "Faculty-Student-Employer Agreement," and the "Code of Conduct" must be signed by all parties before submitting them to the Career and Professional Development Center.
+If the internship is being done for credit, the credits must be added within one year of the internship experience.
+For example, if the internship is done in the fall semester, credit can be received that fall, spring, summer or the following fall.
+However, credits may not be split among semesters; all credits must be posted to one semester.
+No matter when the credits will be received, internship forms should be submitted to the Career Center within two weeks of the start of the internship experience.
+The forms, which include the "Drop/Add Form," the "Code of Conduct" and "Faculty-Student-Employer Agreement," must be signed by all parties before submitting them to the Career Center.
 All forms can be found on the portal.
-If credit is not being sought for the internship, it should still be reported for tracking purposes.
-All of this paperwork is located on the portal under Student Services > Career and Professional Development Center > Student Internship Forms.
-Please also note that you will receive a \$20.00 late fee for any paperwork submitted after the deadlines.
-The deadlines are as follows: July 15 (for summer credit); September 30 (for fall credit); February 15 (for spring credit).
-Paperwork must also be received no later than two weeks prior to the last day of class.
-Any student submitting paperwork, after this date, will not be granted credit.
+If credit is not being sought for the internship, it should still be reported to the Career Center for tracking purposes.

+All of this paperwork is located on the portal under Services -> Student Services -> Career Center -> Student Internship Forms.